-Since each year for a dog or cat is the equivalent of 5-7 human years, it is important that your pet receives a wellness examination annually, at a minimum.
-By age 7, he or she is considered a senior member of the community, and more frequent exams are recommended.
-The accelerated aging of a pet resulting in a shorter life span for animals compared to humans means that a pet's health can change dramatically in a very short period of time.
+Since each year for a dog or cat is the equivalent of five to seven human years, it is important that your pet receives a wellness examination annually, at a minimum.
+By age seven, he or she is considered a senior member of the community, and more frequent exams are recommended.
+The accelerated aging of a pet resulting in a shorter life span for animals compared to humans means that a pet’s health can change dramatically in a very short period of time.

 Our veterinarians will discuss with you the normal developmental processes of your aging pet and any diagnosed deviations from what is considered within normal limits.
 He or she may also recommend appropriate blood tests for the older adult and suggestions for the use of products that can be of benefit.